-I am 33 years old, a PhD in social sciences (sociology) from Helsinki, and vice chair of the Greens of Finland.
-I have a Master’s degree in social sciences (social politics) and I work as a researcher at Y-Foundation.
+I am 34 years old, a PhD in social sciences (sociology) from Helsinki, Member of the Finnish Parliament and vice chair of the Greens of Finland.
+I have a Master’s degree in social sciences (social politics).
 I was the chair of ViNO, the union of Green youth and students, during 2013-2014.
 I am also a member of the Helsinki city council, a member of the city board, a member of the Uusimaa regional council, as well as a member of Social Science Professionals.
 I

 love to exercise and collect retro video games.